cbmckinstry/Pre-Clustering1/README.txt

         cardinality - the number of 5- and 6-person crews, denoted as A-B (A 5-person and B 6-person crews) target - a given solution of size n and cardinality c, (n,c), e.g. (2, 1-0)
     Algorithm Structure:
-        Smallest Sum Iteration:
+        Smallest Sum(-ish) Iteration:
             We iterate through the sorted remainder list by starting with the smallest valid element combination and slowly expanding.
 This ensures the tightest possible bound for our specified target.
 This bound ensures that selecting one grouping cannot take away from others within the target.
 This greedy approach can be rigorously proven optimal for our specific situation via proof by exhaustion.
-The proof takes a minute, but it's doable using Z6 logic and the assumption that no combination can be further reduced.
+The proof takes a minute, but it's doable using mod6 logic and the assumption that no combination can be further reduced.
         Solution Existence and Size:
             We can also claim that there is always a valid solution and that each grouping will be of size 6